saucelabs-training/demo-js/webdriverio/appium-app/examples/up-download-file/README.md

-# Uploading and downloading files from Sauce Labs
+# Using Uploading and Downloading Files from Sauce Labs Emulators and Real Devices
 This folder contains examples for using up / download files from:

 - [Android real devices on the new Sauce Labs UI](#run-tests-on-sauce-labs-android-real-devices-in-the-new-sauce-labs-ui)